Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 - Do not forget to use outdoor wood screws to avoid metal rusting.

-If your raised garden bed is longer than 8 feet and taller than 18-inch, you should add cross bracing to prevent it from bowing outwards.
+If your raised garden bed is longer than 8 feet and taller than 18 inches, you should add cross bracing to prevent it from bowing outwards.

 Take aluminum flat stock and drill holes on each side to attach the cross brace to either side of the posts using screws.